 The Small Computing on Solar (SCOS) Handbook — 2017 Edition

 Picture: The site where "first contact" in 1870 occurred in Papua New Guinea.
 Mikloucho Maclay, the Russian Anthropologist, lived near the point to the left and also left a diary translated from the Russian language into English.
-There is still no electrical power in this part of the world. -Brian Chapaitis, CC-SA
+There is still no electrical power in this part of the world. -Brian Chapaitis, CC-BY-SA

 Tools for National Language Workers

 - New "direct connect" Asus Transformer Book (2 Watt) solution in notebook section using fold out panels.
 Suitable for Paratext work.

 Please send your comments to: email@example.com Direct edits to this Wiki are welcome by others.
 Please don't hold back on any ideas or knowledge you might have, and please do contribute to these pages.
 The greater solar community thanks you.
 This site wants to become a "live document" -- so edits and additions are welcome.
 At any point in time, please print a section of the document and carry away for your purposes.
 See options on upper right "down wedge" icon.
 However to print the entire Handbook in all it's glorious detail, then see the "Print this Manual" item now in the sidebar to the right.

 Brian Chapaitis; Paul Zwierzynsk; Hannes Hirzel; Kim Blewett; others